JBQuim/stochastic-chemical-kinetics/README.md

 All these options can be combined to achieve the graphs seen before.

-To graph the average of all runs, set `averages = True`.
-Each run will be divided into an amount of segments, `segmentCount`, and then a line plotted with the average of every segment across.
+To graph the average of all runs, set `averages = True`. `segmentCount` is the number of samples per run, taken when doing the average.
 Because only a few runs reach the very extremes in time, changing `percent` lets you take the average only for some percentage of the longest run.
 If at 100%, the ends of the average can be fairly noisy, due to only very few runs having gotten that far.
 By setting `deviations = True`, the standard deviation will be plotted as a shadow.

 To plot a scatter graph set `scatter = True`.